Nearly a million people paid £200 or more in bank charges last year

 We do charge for the service we provide - £14.50 per month for a single account and £21.25 for a joint account – but our fees amount to less each year than many hundreds of Brits are currently paying to their bank or building society in charges.

 There really is no worse feeling than discovering you’ve missed a bill payment because you couldn’t afford it – and been charged as well.
 With the thinkmoney Current Account, this doesn’t happen.
-To find out more about the thinkmoney account and to see how it works, check out our short film.
+To find out more about the thinkmoney account and to see how it works, check out our short video.

 Quick and easy to apply